Backward error analysis for variational discretisations of partial differential equations: Rotating travelling waves in the discretised nonlinear wave equation

 Here we have introduced the formal series variable $h$ to the same power as the step sizes.
 A series expansion of \eqref{eq:5PtStencilSymmetric} around $h=0$ followed by solving for $\ddot{\phi}$ in terms of $\phi$, $\dot \phi$ and higher order terms yields a formal power series of the form

-Using this formula to replace $\ddot{\phi}$ and all higher derivatives on the right hand side of \eqref{eq:Taylor5PtStencilSymmetric} makes second order derivatives only occur in $h^4$ and higher order terms.
+Recall that the critical wave speed $c^2=1$ is excluded from our discussion (see \cref{rem:criticalwavespeed}).
+Using \eqref{eq:Taylor5PtStencilSymmetric} to replace $\ddot{\phi}$ and all higher derivatives on the right hand side of \eqref{eq:Taylor5PtStencilSymmetric} makes second order derivatives only occur in $h^4$ and higher order terms.
 Repeating this process iteratively we can push derivatives of order greater than 2 to $\mathcal{O}(h^r)$ for arbitrary $r$.
 We obtain a formal series of the form